HarryPehkonen/FSMgine/README.md

 - **Memory Efficient**: String interning reduces memory footprint and improves performance
 - **RAII Design**: Move-only semantics and clear ownership models
 - **Flexible Architecture**: No event loop management - integrates into existing applications

+## Library Architecture

+FSMgine is **not a header-only library**.
+It consists of:
+- Header files providing the API
+- A static library (`libFSMgine.a` on Unix, `FSMgine.lib` on Windows) containing implementations

+The static library includes:
+- `StringInterner` singleton implementation for memory-efficient state name storage
+- Core FSM functionality
+- Thread synchronization primitives (when built with `FSMGINE_MULTI_THREADED=ON`)

+**Important:** You must link against the FSMgine library in your project.

 ## Installation